Resilience of coral reefs: Biodiversity and functional diversity

-Reef recovery
+Ecological impacts and recovery

 Corals "seeded" with thermally-resistant zooxanthellae may become more resilient and able to resist coral bleaching.

 Research studies of the Mediterranean species of coral Oculina patagonica reveal that the presence of endolithic algae in coral skeletons may provide additional energy which can result in post-bleaching recovery.
 During bleaching, the loss of zooxanthellae decreases the amount of light absorbed by coral tissue, which allows increased amounts of photosynthetically active radiation to penetrate the coral skeleton.
 Greater amounts of photosynthetically active radiation in coral skeletons cause an increase in endolithic algae biomass and production of photoassimilates.
 During bleaching, the energy input to the coral tissue of phototrophic endoliths expand as the energy input of the zooxanthellae dwindles.
 This additional energy could explain the survival and rapid recovery of O. patagonica after bleaching events.
 A study by the Australian Research Council proposed that the loss of fast-growing coral could lead to less resilience of the remaining coral.
 The study was undertaken in both the Caribbean and the Indo-Pacific and reached the conclusion that the latter may be more resilient than the former based on several factors; the process of herbivory and the rates of algal blooms forming.